Van & Bus Transportation

 For all other rentals the additional collision damage waiver (CDW) should be accepted

-Please email Pat Heneghan within 24 hours of any accident or damage involving a rental vehicle.
+Please email Risk Mangement within 24 hours of any accident or damage involving a rental vehicle.
 Take pictures of any damage and take information of any other vehicles involved.

 When individuals choose to use personal autos on College business or to/from a College activity, the owner’s personal automobile insurance policy is the primary insurance in the event of an accident.
 There is no physical damage coverage through the College for personal vehicles, and the College’s insurance is secondary to the vehicle owner’s insurance.